A Black Lady Sketch Show: Season 2

-Season three
+Season 3

+The season holds a 100% on Rotten Tomatoes based on six critics' reviews.
 Kristen Baldwin of EW rated the season an A− and hailed it as "consistently, ridiculously funny."
 Similarly, The A.V.
 Club's Jenna Scherer described the show: "In its third season, A Black Lady Sketch Show continues to blaze a trail as a show both by and for its titular demographic, unafraid to make cultural references that will gleefully whizz over the heads of white viewers."
 Scherer also complimented the chemistry of the cast members: "they share such an easy rapport, riffing off each other seemingly effortlessly whether the moment is scripted or improvised."